 During the summer, the system takes heat from indoors and moves it back underground.

 Geothermal heating is much more efficient than the standard source of heating because the earth stays at a much more constant temp.
-Air temperatures fluctuate up and down.
+Air temperatures fluctuate up and down causing inefficiencies in the equipment.